 Introduction: To Elliott Wave Theory

-The Elliott Wave Theory was developed by Ralph Nelson Elliott during the 1930s.
+The Elliott Wave Theory was developed by Ralph Nelson Elliott during the 1930's (BTW, click here for our overview of the basics of technical analysis if you need that first).
 Elliott held the belief that although the crypto markets were thought to behave in a chaotic and random manner, that they actually trade in repetitive patterns.
 We will be looking at the history of the Elliott Wave Theory in this article and how it can be applied to trading.

 Who was the creator of the EWT?

 It was proposed by Ralph Nelson Elliott that financial price trends resulted from the predominant psychology of investors.
 He found that when there were swings that occurred in mass psychology that they showed up in the financial markets as "waves" or the same recurring fractal patterns.

 EWT resembles the Dow theory somewhat in that both of the theories recognize stock prices as moving in waves.
 However, since Elliott also recognized that the markets have a "fractal" nature, he was able to break this down and also analyze it much greater detail.
 A fractal is a type of mathematical structure, that infinitely repeats itself on an ever-smaller scale.
 Ralph Nelson Elliott discovered that price patterns for the stock index were structured this way as well.
 He started looking at how the repeating patterns might be used as a type of predictive indicator for market moves in the future.
 This fractal in mathematics principle teaches us much about the emotions and sentiments of market rallies, today the Elliott wave theory is used commonly alongside more intricate tools.
 This is a strong card and provides us a way to always be learning.